 Professional guarantee is kindly provided by:

 - prof. MUDr.
-Jiří Horáček, Ph.D., FCMA, psychiatrist, researcher and Deputy Director for S&R at the National Institue of Mental Health, Head of the Psychiatric Clinic of the 3rd Faculty of Medicine, Charles University
+Jiří Horáček, Ph.D., FCMA, psychiatrist, researcher, Head of Psychedelics Research Centre at the National Institute of Mental Health, Head of Psychiatric Clinic of the 3rd Faculty of Medicine, Charles University

 - MUDr.
 Anna Bravermanová, researcher at the National Institute of Mental Health